HPAC/ReLAPACK/config.md

    redundant computations.
 It thereby performs about 30% less FLOPs than LAPACK.

 FORTRAN symbol names
 --------------------
-ReLAPACK not only uses FORTRAN routines internally (small modifications of original LAPACK routines to enable recursion) but is also commonly linked to BLAS and LAPACK with standard FORTRAN interfaces.
-Since FORTRAN compilers commonly append an underscore to their symbol names, ReLAPACK has configuration switches in `config.h` to adjust the library's symbol names.
+ReLAPACK is commonly linked to
+BLAS and LAPACK with standard FORTRAN interfaces.
+Since these libraries usually have an underscore to their symbol names, ReLAPACK has configuration switches in `config.h` to adjust the corresponding routine names.